Unity-Technologies/com.unity.multiplayer.docs/docs/relay/relay.md

 # Code Snippets

-Here is the complete code that allows working with the [Relay server](https://docs.unity.com/relay/en/manual/relay-servers).
-To start a server instead of a host, simply replace the `StartHost` call with `StartServer` in `StartHostWithRelay`.
+Use the following code to work with the [Relay server](https://docs.unity.com/relay/en/manual/relay-servers).
+To start a server instead of a host, replace the `StartHost` call with `StartServer` in `StartHostWithRelay`.

-For more information see [Unity Relay](https://docs.unity.com/ugs/en-us/manual/relay/manual/introduction).
+For more information, refer to [Unity Relay](https://docs.unity.com/ugs/en-us/manual/relay/manual/introduction).

 ```csharp
 /// <summary>